 So, I suffer through, maybe catching a 5-minute cat nap here and there while I sit up in an uncomfortable seat.
 If I have to take an hour nap to survive the day after we land, preventing a migraine while we travel, then I will.

-This post contains affiliate links.
+This post may contains affiliate links.
+If you make a purchase after clicking one of those links I will receive a small commission.
 Photos via Shutterstock and Twenty20.